traitecoevo/plant/doc/design.md

 It is not necessary as it is *created* though, and initial survival is set to 1 on creation.

-There is a real ugliness in this at the moment: to compute the seed output, we need to know the *patch* survival.
-This is something that we never need to know for the individual-based model.
-This means that `compute_vars_phys` needs its signature updated, but we can't overload it because it's a virtual function.
-At this point, I've called it `compute_vars_phys_surv`, as it's really both physiology and survival.
-This will hopefully change.

 ##### Initial conditions

 *This section should probably evolve with the documentation in EBT.md*